SCS-CBU-CED-IAM/itext-ais/README.md

                              - SerialNumber
                              - st or StateOrProvinceName
                              - sn or Surname
-  Optional Mobile ID Authorization:
+  Optional Step-Up Authorization (Declaration of Will):
-  -midMsisdn=VALUE        - Phone number (requires -dn -midMsg -midLang) -midMsg=VALUE           - Message to be displayed (requires -dn -midMsisdn -midLang)
+  -stepUpMsisdn=VALUE        - Phone number (requires -dn -stepUpMsg -stepUpLang) -stepUpMsg=VALUE           - Message to be displayed (requires -dn -stepUpMsisdn -stepUpLang)
-                            A placeholder #TRANSID# may be used anywhere in the message to include a unique transaction id -midLang=VALUE          - Language of the message to be displayed (requires -dn -midMsisdn -midMsg) supported values:
+                            A placeholder #TRANSID# may be used anywhere in the message to include a unique transaction id -stepUpLang=VALUE          - Language of the message to be displayed (requires -dn -stepUpMsisdn -stepUpMsg) supported values:
                              - en (english)
                              - de (deutsch)
                              - fr (français)
                              - it (italiano)
-  -midSerialNumber=VALUE  - Optional: Verify the Mobile ID SerialNumber (16 chars; starting with 'MIDCHE')
+  -stepUpSerialNumber=VALUE  - Optional: Verify the MobileID / PwdOTP SerialNumber (16 chars; starting with 'MIDCHE' or 'SAS01')
-                            Document will only be signed if it matched the actual Mobile ID SerialNumber
+                            Document will only be signed if it matched the actual SerialNumber

   ### ADOBE PDF SETTINGS ###
   -reason=VALUE           - Signing Reason